onflow/freshmint/docs/metadata.md

 ### Fields

-A schema defines list of data fields attached to each NFT.
+A metadata schema defines a list of data fields attached to each NFT.
 All fields must have a name and a type.

 Freshmint reads each field in your schema and generates a corresponding